How to Buy UCITS ETFs

 - Trading illiquid listings outside primary exchange hours.

-After you buy — 30-second verification
+After you buy — verify and record

 - Holdings show the correct ISIN and fund name.

-- Listing matches the exchange you intended.
+- Exchange matches the listing you intended.

-- Trading currency matches what you expected (EUR / GBP / USD).
+- Trading currency is what you expected.

 - Cash balances make sense — no unexpected FX conversion.

-The four mistakes most people make
+The mistakes most people make

 Fees to expect